aiyan.io

 The IDs act as “keys” to this step of the workflow, and the agent, being an optimizer, instinctively seeks to obtain those keys.
 The failure mode where the LLM hallucinates metadata is eliminated by design, not by prompting.

-This architecture unlocked capabilities that were previously impossible.
+From this architecture emerged capabilities we didn’t explicitly engineer.
 Because the agent hoards all context, it can answer “Explain to me what my data looks like” by inspecting sources directly and summarizing.
 It can respond to “What are the highest-value data flows I could build?” by synthesizing ideas from everything it’s discovered.

 The independence of schema and sources also opened up new interaction patterns.
 A user saying “I need to replicate data to this destination table” triggers the agent to find sources matching the schema.
 But “Combine these two source tables into one aggregate view” works in the opposite direction — the agent produces a schema based on the sources.
 Previously, the schema agent might produce a schema requiring columns that the source agent later discovered didn’t exist.
 Now the agent sees everything at once, so it never generates a schema it can’t fulfill.